-You are expected to offer a successful applicant Step 1 of the salary range.
+You're expected to offer a successful applicant Step 1 of the salary range.
 An uprange hire happens when a new employee is appointed to a bargaining unit or Schedule A position at a step level that is greater than Step 1 of the salary range.

-Consider an Uprange Hire When
+Consider an Uprange Hire

-- Market comparisons significantly exceed the public service salary levels and this impacts the ability to fill a critical job
+- Market comparisons significantly exceed the public service salary levels and this impacts the ability to fill a critical job.

-- A job requires skills in emerging technology or new directions which are in high demand
+- A job requires skills in emerging technology or new directions which are in high demand.

 If the successful applicant has declined the offer at Step 1, consider making an offer to other qualified applicants at Step 1 before you consider an uprange hire.

 - This is the applicant's initial appointment to the BC Public Service, or they were previously a BC Public Service employee and ended their employment.

 - You must ensure that the new employee is not paid more than an employee with similar work experience, training and education within the ministry seniority block (for PEA) and within a geographic location (for BCGEU).